innolitics/rdm/rdm/init_files/documents/software_plan.md

     - Do not end the subject line with a period
     - Wrap the body at 72 characters

     All commits should include a link back to the change request.
 E.g., `Issue #104`.
-The `rdm hooks` command, which should be set up as part of the developer-onboarding activity, uses the numbers in the Git branch name to pre-populate these, however, if you're working on another change request within your current branch that's okay---just be sure to update the numbers.
+The `rdm hooks` command, which should be set up as part of the onboarding activity, uses the numbers in the Git branch name to pre-populate these, however, if you're working on another change request within your current branch that's okay---just be sure to update the numbers.

-    Push your commits to GitHub periodically to back up your work.
+    Push your commits to GitLab periodically to back up your work.

 4. **Create Pull Request**

-    When work on the change request(s) is nearing completion, a GitHub pull request should be created for merging your Git branch into the main branch.
+    When work on the change request(s) is nearing completion, a GitLab pull request should be created for merging your Git branch into the main branch.
 A brief summary of the changes should be included in the pull request description.
 These comments will be included in the release history record.

 5. **Assign Pull Request Reviewer**